Standard Chinese phonology: Third tone

 Third tone is a low tone.
 It is also often termed a "dipping tone".

 This tone is often demonstrated as having a rise in pitch after the low fall; however, third tone syllables that include the rise are significantly longer than other syllables.
 When a third-tone syllable is not said in isolation, this rise is normally heard only if it appears at the end of a sentence or before a pause, and then usually only on stressed monosyllables.
 The third tone without the rise is sometimes called half third tone.

 The overall pitch contour of the third tone is traditionally described as ˨˩˦ 214, but for modern Standard Chinese speakers, the rise, if present, is not that high.
 The third tone starts lower or around the starting point for the second tone.
 In Beijing, its value inclines to ˨˩˧ 213 or ˨˩˨ 212, while in Taiwan it is usually ˧˩˨ 312 (Taiwanese Standard Chinese speakers also tend to never pronounce the rising part in any context).
-Unlike the other tones, third tone is pronounced with breathiness or murmur.
+Unlike the other tones, third tone is usually pronounced with creaky voice.